mljar/mercury/README.md

 yarn start
 ```

-The fronted is served at `http://localhost:3000`.
+The frontend is served at `http://localhost:3000`.

 ### Server